HiDiHlabs/ssam-lite/docs/source/usage.rst

 Open SSAM-lite
 ==============

-SSAM-lite will be opened (and executed) in your Web Browser.
-For a list of compatible Browsers read :ref:`supported-browsers`.
+SSAM-lite will be opened (and executed) in your web browser.
+For a list of browser requirements read ":ref:`supported-browsers`".
 Connecting to SSAM-lite depends on whether you want to use the *local* or *server* version.
 However, the usage afterwards will be (almost) identical.

 SSAM-lite